waveinch/logstash-buildpack/README.md

 ```
+cf-input-http:
+- defines listening ports for http
+- default in automatic mode

 cf-input-syslog:
 - defines listening ports for tcp and udp
 - type syslog
-- default in automatic mode

 cf-filter-syslog:
 - prepares the logstash events according to the syslog standard RFC 5424